Saint Patrick: Saint Patrick and Irish identity

 Patrick features in many stories in the Irish oral tradition and there are many customs connected with his feast day.
 The folklorist Jenny Butler discusses how these traditions have been given new layers of meaning over time while also becoming tied to Irish identity both in Ireland and abroad.
 The symbolic resonance of the Saint Patrick figure is complex and multifaceted, stretching from that of Christianity's arrival in Ireland to an identity that encompasses everything Irish.
 In some portrayals, the saint is symbolically synonymous with the Christian religion itself.
 There is also evidence of a combination of indigenous religious traditions with that of Christianity, which places St Patrick in the wider framework of cultural hybridity.
 Popular religious expression has this characteristic feature of merging elements of culture.
-Later in time, the saint becomes associated specifically with Catholic Ireland and synonymously with Irish national identity.
+Later in time, the saint became associated specifically with Catholic Ireland and synonymously with Irish national identity.
 Subsequently, Saint Patrick is a patriotic symbol along with the colour green and the shamrock.
-Saint Patrick's Day celebrations include many traditions that are known to be relatively recent historically, but have endured through time because of their association either with religious or national identity.
+Saint Patrick's Day celebrations include many traditions that are known to be relatively recent historically but have endured through time because of their association either with religious or national identity.
 They have persisted in such a way that they have become stalwart traditions, viewed as the strongest "Irish traditions".